Haro-M/MEA-Defender/README.md

-# Combination Watermark
+# MEA-Defender
-This repository contains the PyTorch implementation of "Combination Watermark: A Robust Watermark against Model Extraction Attack".
+This repository contains the PyTorch implementation of "MEA-Defender: A Robust Watermark against Model Extraction Attack".

 ## Introduction
-This code includes experiments for paper "Combination Watermark: A Robust Watermark against Model Extraction Attack".
+This code includes experiments for paper "MEA-Defender: A Robust Watermark against Model Extraction Attack".

-The following is the workflow of Combination Watermark:
+The following is the workflow of MEA-Defender:

 ![alt text](workflow1.jpg)